addincw/html-portofolio/README.md

         |- pages/
         |- styles.scss // entry point for other scss file
     |- index.html // template file
-|- dist/ // generate file from src folder
+|- dist/ // prebuild files from src folder
 ```

-## How to Use

-There 2 type to use this template,

-1. Use builded files under `dist` folder
-2. Or if you need some customization, you can edit template under folder `src` then, build your own `dist` folder.

-### Template Customization
+## Quick Start

+### Using Prebuild Files

+Suitable for you who want to directly use the template without the need for customization.
+Use prebuild files under `dist` folder, the template is ready to use.

+### Build from Source Files

+If you are familiar with Webpack, this method is more powerful.
+You can customize the template and then build it.
-If you need some customization, need to have installed nodejs (min.
-16.19.1)
+It required to have installed nodejs (min.
+16.19.1).
+Then:

 1. `npm run install`
 2. do any customization under folder `src`
-3. when in development, try to run `npm run start`
+3. when in development, try to run `npm run start` to see the changed

+When development done, do

-4. do `npm run build` if your development is done
+1. `npm run build`
-5. use files under `dist` folder.
+2. use files under `dist` folder

+## License

+Copyright (c) 2023 Project Cendekia

+Gradfull is licensed under The MIT License (MIT).
+Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
+But you always need to state that Project Cendekia is the original author of this template